AndoryuRenoa/IsciTrimmer/README.md

 Current Build Notes:

+Copying from certain software(XRDS) causes the software to hang and the iscitrimmer to stop functioning although the UI does not fail.

 **Currently does not work with Trigger iscis due to ":" currently being stripped**

 For some reason //s does not actually call whitespace when used in this code.
 Research what is happening here